You’re very welcome to join in Labour’s fight for fairness and justice.

 Get involved locally

 Labour fielded candidates in all 20 wards for the Scarborough Borough Council elections in May 2019.
 (To check which ward you live in, here’s a map).
 Much of our campaigning is based in the wards.
-If you can offer help in your ward, we’d be really pleased to hear from you.
-To connect to the Labour election team please get in touch with Jackie Turner at email@example.com.
+If you can offer help in your neighbourhood, we’d be really pleased to hear from you.
+To connect to the Labour election team please contact Jackie Turner.

 Help pay for our campaigns

 All our funding comes through the support of individuals just like you.
 Remember that we are up against vested financial interests with large pots of money.
-We have a council election campaign to fund, and there could be a general election at any time.
+We are fund-raising for a general election that could come at any time.

 Whatever you can afford to donate to the CLP goes into local campaigning.
 Please support us if you can.
 Can you make a regular or occasional donation?
-Or you could join our re-launched monthly sweepstake by getting in touch with Judith Dennett (email firstname.lastname@example.org).

 Always vote.
 Encourage the people you know to vote too.
 Vote in local elections and in national ones.
-In particular, we are keen to encourage young people to be registered to vote.
-For anyone, even those who feel politics is not for them, who has given up on getting justice and fairness .. now is the time, this is the movement that can and will change Britain for the better.
+In particular, we are keen to encourage young people to register to vote.
+For anyone, even those who feel politics is not for them, or despair of getting justice and fairness .. now is the time, this is the movement that can and will change Britain for the better.
 It’s us.
 It’s you.
 Let’s do this.